 Ingredients

-- ¼ teaspoon (0.25 teaspoon) cherry juice of a drop of food colouring
+- ¼ teaspoon cherry juice or a drop of food coloring

 Instructions

-- Lightly grease some standard or mini donut pans with a cooking spray, or some melted butter.
+- Prepare donut pans: Lightly grease standard or mini donut pans with cooking spray or melted butter.

-- Bake for about 15-18 minutes or until the donuts are golden and spring back when lightly touched (see notes)
+- Bake: Place in the oven and bake for 15-18 minutes, or until the donuts are golden and bounce back when lightly touched.

-- Leave to cool for about 10 minutes then turn out on to a cooling rack and leave to cool completely before glazing.
+- Cool: After baking, allow the donuts to cool in the pan for about 10 minutes before transferring them to a cooling rack to cool completely.

 Debs says